Toluna-IP/tolunaintegratedpaneldocs/membermanagement/commonattributes.md

 ### Minimum Age Requirements

 Members under a certain age may not be registered with Toluna.
 Attempting to register a member below the minimum age will generate an error and the member will not be created.
 This age differs between countries.
-A list of age requires can be found by clicking the following:
+A list of default age limitations can be found by clicking the link below.

+>Note: The ages in the document below represent default ages allowed for registration.
+Additional agreements can be put in place to allow for younger ages if the Partner would like.
+Please contact your Toluna Business Representative for more details.

 <a href="https://docs.integratedpanel.toluna.com/resources/IPminimumAgesAugust2023.csv" target="_blank" class="btn">Click Here to Download CSV File with Minimum Age Per Country</a>